Reading Paulo Freire's Pedagogy of the Oppressed

 Frequently asked questions

-Can I view the course material without taking the assignments?
+Can I view the course material without attending the live sessions?

 How long does the course take?

-If you go through the sessions week by week and complete everything as quickly as possible, the course will take around six weeks.
-However, we give you three month in order to make sure that you have plenty of time, and this can be extended without charge on request.
+If you attend the live sessions week by week, the course will take around six weeks.
+However, we give you three months in order to make sure that you have plenty of time to review the content, and this can be extended without charge if needed.

 What do I need to do for the course certificate?